 Ticketed Entry System in Glacier National Park and How It Effects Your Wedding

-Due to managing difficulties with overcrowding, construction happening on Montana Highway 2, and Covid precautions, there will be a temporary ticketed entry system in Glacier National Park for the 2022 season.
+Due to managing difficulties with overcrowding, construction happening on Montana Highway 2, and Covid precautions, there will be a ticketed entry system in Glacier National Park beginning 2021.

-The Ticketed Entry System in Glacier National Park is a system imposed for the 2022 season, starting on May 27th thru September 11th, 2022.
-The system will be imposed 11 hours of the day 6am-5pm at the West Entrance, St. Mary Entrance and Polebridge Entry Stations.
+The Ticketed Entry System in Glacier National Park is a system imposed for the 2023 season, starting on May 26th thru September 10th, 2023.
+The system will be imposed between 6am-3pm at the West Entrance, St. Mary Entrance and Polebridge Entry Stations.
 The ticketed entry expands to Two Medicine and Many Glacier entrances July 1 thru September 10th (6am-3pm).

-⅔ of entry reservation tickets will be released for 60 days before your event date for advanced ticket sales.
-Remaining tickets will be released 48 hours in advance, available up to the day of your park visit (assuming they are not sold out).
+Remaining tickets will be released 24 hours in advance, available up to the day of your park visit (assuming they are not sold out).
 The Going to the Sun Road (GTSR) Entry Reservation Tickets are $2 non-refundable.
-The GTSR Entry Reservation Ticket must be purchased in addition to the $35 Entrance Fee, valid for seven days.
+The GTSR Entry Reservation Ticket must be purchased in addition to the $35 Entrance Fee, valid for three days.
 Reservations cannot be purchased at the booth, but must be purchased online.
 CLICK HERE TO GET YOUR RESERVATION TICKET.

 Will I need a GTSR Entry Ticket Reservation if I have a Wedding Permit?